communities-id/id/README.md

 #### ```collector.getAllUserDIDsOwnedByAddress```

-Get all user DIDs owned by an address in specific chain, only works when you provide the alchemy key of this chain
+Get all user DIDs owned by an address in specific chain, if you call this on mainnet, opensea Key is required

 Input: